 Application phase: applicants send an Application Form with the required accompanying documents as per Section III Application requirements – How to apply before the Call deadline.
 The Call deadline is 30 April 2019 for the 2019 Session, and 30 April 2020 for the 2020 Selection Session.

 Evaluation of Applications – Step 1: the NUMERICS Evaluation Committee registers the Application Forms, verifies the eligibility of the applicants and selects, for each proposed PhD subject, the best 2-3 eligible applications for further evaluation.
-All applicants are informed on the results of the evaluation.
+All applicants are informed of the results of the evaluation.

 Interviews with Candidates: Applicants whose application has been selected following Step 1 are invited to an interview with the NUMERICS Selection Committee.
-The interview is organized in June in a remote mode, but applicants have the possibility to be present physically if they wish.
-The interview is based on a presentation made by the applicant (15 min. max) followed by questions by the scientists from the NUMERICS Selection Committee.
+The interview is organized in June in a remote mode, but applicants have the possibility to be physically present if they wish to.
+The interview is based on a presentation made by the applicant (15 min. max) and that is followed by questions from NUMERICS Selection Committee scientists.

 Evaluation of Applications – Step 2: the Selection Committee ranks the candidates (with the PhD project he/she applies to) by order of merit.
 The final list of awardees is based on the merit of the applicants and the number of fellowships available (20 for 2019, 25 for 2020).
 A waiting list is established if the non-selected applications are valuable.